 If you use a Mac or iPad on top of your Android phone, you may be better served with Apple Music over Google Play Music or Spotify.
 Apple Music offers access to Apple’s massive library of music, as well as Apple’s Beats 1 radio station, which plays both current hits and up-and-coming music.
 The celebrity DJs and exclusive album streams are just a plus.

 One of America’s most hallowed publications also has one of the best news apps.
-The NYTimes app arranges the publication’s content in a clean format and allows users to customize their newsfeed.
+The New York Times app arranges the publication’s content in a clean format and allows users to customize their newsfeed.

 If you prefer journalism that leans toward gonzo, Vice offers its robust library of written and video content in an app that is elegant and easy to navigate.
 The app includes estimated reading times, so users with a time-crunch can prioritize articles to suit their schedules.

 The official app of National Public Radio provides a steady stream of straightforward reporting in both print and audio.
 Users can not only listen to news reports but also various programs such as All Things Considered and Radiolab.

 One of America’s most noteworthy papers has a beautiful mobile app, with vivid images and colorful menus.
 The content is also top-notch, particularly the incisive political reporting.
-The app requires a subscription.
+The app requires a subscription though.

 If you love curated news and updates, Flipboard is the perfect app.
 It allows you to follow publications and topics you’re passionate about.
 Throughout the day, Flipboard updates with the best stories, allowing you to flip to find whatever you’d like to read.
 Its redesign makes it look slicker than ever.